Black Friday 2020 Echo deals: Nearly all of Amazon's smart devices are on sale now

-Savvy shoppers know that they can find the best deals on Amazon devices twice a year: first on Prime Day, and then again on Black Friday.
+Savvy shoppers know that they can find the best deals on Amazon devices twice a year: First on Prime Day, and then again on Black Friday.
 That includes anything and everything under the Amazon umbrella -- Echo speakers, Kindle readers, Fire tablets, Ring security products, Eero networking gear and Fire TV streamers -- all of which are available at deep discounts during those two events, including, in the case of Black Friday, the new products that came out this fall.
+Many products are currently unavailable, but Amazon says it's working to make the deals available again.

 This Black Friday season is no exception, and as of Sunday, the online retailer has flipped the switch on most of its big discounts for the year.
 We've curated the best deals below.
 Keep in mind: